On this page

 - The College will create an audio or audiovisual recording, or transcript, of the hearing and make it available to the parties for inspection and review.

 - Determination Regarding Responsibility.
 The decision-maker(s) will issue a written determination regarding responsibility using the preponderance of the evidence standard.
-The College will provide the written determination to the parties simultaneously.
+The College will provide the written determination simultaneously to the parties not later than seven (7) business days after a determination is made.
 The written determination will include:

 - identification of the allegations potentially constituting Prohibited Conduct;